erayd/slightly/public/index.md

     <span slightly-env="env.myVariable"></span>

-Currently, any config value set in the site-side config or in the YAML frontmatter may be accessed in this manner.
+Currently, any config value set in the site-wide config or in the YAML frontmatter may be accessed in this manner.
 Object elements may be accessed using the `Object.Property` naming style, as in the example above.